rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240315_New York Times Podcasts.md

 *  to uniting in some kind of a protest movement that could challenge Putin.
 *  But, you know, Sabrina, with all that being said, the longer I spent time in the Kadyrov
 *  house, the more I realized that there were so many layers to this family's grief and
-*  that there were people present at the funeral who really aren't on the same page about this
+*  that there were people present at the funeral who really aren't on the same page about
-*  war.
+*  this war.
 *  So tell me about those people.
 *  So I had this really surreal reporting experience after this military honor ceremony.
 *  The Crimson military issued casket was actually brought into the house where, according to
-*  local custom, Vito was to spend one final night at home before being buried in a nearby
+*  local custom, Vita was to spend one final night at home before being buried in a nearby
 *  cemetery.
-*  And as members of his family gathered around his coffin, they got into a debate actually
+*  As members of his family gathered around his coffin, they got into a debate actually about
-*  about why he died.
+*  why he died.
 *  Wow.
 *  You know, they're gathered around his casket.
 *  Nobody knows what was inside.
 *  The members of the family knew that the body had actually been decomposing for some time
 *  in the trench before the Russians were able to get it out.
-*  So, you know, many people were heartbroken that they couldn't wash the body, they couldn't
+*  So you know, many people were heartbroken that they couldn't wash the body.
-*  see the body.
+*  They couldn't see the body.
-*  And I think that drove one of the family members especially to start speaking out against the
+*  And I think that drove one of the family members especially to start speaking out against the war.
-*  war.
 *  He called the war in Ukraine nonsense.
+*  Wow.
 *  And then he said, what?
 *  Defending the motherland?
 *  From whom?
 *  He said that he thought the people who believed that this war was necessary had been in some
 *  kind of a stupor.
 *  He was one of the few people in the family who was willing to say, actually, we attacked
-*  Ukraine, not the other way around.
+*  Ukraine, not the other way around, you know.
-*  You know, amazing.
+*  Amazing.
 *  There were other people around who chimed in.
 *  One family member compared it to Putin's annexation of Crimea, saying, you know, what do we even
 *  need that for?
 *  In other words, like, Russia is already such a vast and huge country.
-*  I mean, the biggest one, territorially, in the world.
+*  I mean, the biggest one, territorially in the world.
 *  Like, why do we need new territories?
-*  of a greater unified Russia encompassing Ukrainian land wasn't really landing for him.
+*  And this idea of a greater, unified Russia encompassing Ukrainian land wasn't really landing
+*  for him.
 *  I mean, these are very brave questions, right?
 *  You know, saying this also to you, sitting there, an American reporter, like, this is
 *  the thing Putin has really been focused on, that people not say things like this, right?
-*  And yet there they were.
+*  And yet there they were, saying these things against the war.
-*  There's no doubt this is a really dangerous thing to say to a journalist at a time when
+*  This is a really dangerous thing to say to a journalist at a time when the Russian government
-*  the Russian government is really policing all kind of dissenting voices on this war.
+*  is really policing all kind of dissenting voices on this war.
 *  And the extent of repression in Russia now is so strong that even whispering about them
-*  can get you in huge trouble.
-*  can land you in jail, can land you with a fine.
+*  can get you in huge trouble, can land you in jail, can land you with a fine.
-*  You know, with my colleague Anton Trinovsky and other members of our bureau, we've been
+*  With my colleague Anton Trinovsky and other members of our bureau, we've been reporting
-*  reporting on the way that, you know, people have been fined for anti-war scribbles on
+*  on the way that people have been fined for anti-war scribbles on a bathroom wall or a
-*  a bathroom wall or a simple, you know, request to a DJ to play a song by a Ukrainian musician,
+*  simple request to a DJ to play a song by a Ukrainian musician.
-*  not to mention people who take the risk of standing in the street with an anti-war slogan.
+*  Not to mention people who take the risk of standing in the street with an anti-war slogan.
+*  Right.
-*  Right, boosting the economy and paying off soldiers is one thing, but repression is really
+*  The economy and paying off soldiers is one thing, but repression is really the foundation
-*  the foundation of what Putin has been up to here.
+*  of what Putin has been up to here.
 *  Absolutely.
-*  I mean, that's what holds this whole system together, right?
+*  I mean, that's what holds this whole system together.
+*  Right?
 *  You know, there are a lot of people in Russia who share anti-war views and who are fed up
-*  with more than two decades of Putin in power, but they have very little recourse to do anything
+*  with more than two decades of Putin in power.
-*  to change the situation at this point.
+*  But they have very little recourse to do anything to change the situation at this point.
 *  We've been reminded of that in the past few weeks in the aftermath of the death of Alexei
 *  Navalny, the biggest and most important opposition politician and dissident in post-Soviet Russia.
 *  You know, his supporters have shown up to memorials, to his funeral, but everywhere